de-vnull/vnstat-on-merlin/README.md

 ### What is this repository for? ###

 * This is an implementation of vnstat/vnstati for use on AsusWRT-Merlin routers.
-This effort was started to enable accurate measurement of data use in a local database, to supplement the internal monitoring tool, `Traffic Analyzer > Traffic Monitor`, which will episodically record false “17GB” usage bursts.
+This effort was started to enable accurate measurement of data use in a local database, to supplement the internal monitoring tool, `Traffic Analyzer > Traffic Monitor`, which will peridically record false “17GB” usage bursts.
 This only occurs on some routers on some firmware (e.g., RT-AC68U and RT-AC66U_B1 on 386.1).

 * This became a particular concern when Xfinity began implementing 1.2GB caps nationwide in January 2021 (note: postponed in the Northeast until 2022).